Gaurav9540/docker/README.md

 Docker builds images by reading the instructions from a Dockerfile.
 A Dockerfile is a text file containing instructions for building your source code.
 The Dockerfile instruction syntax is defined by the specification reference in the Dockerfile reference.

+Here are the most common types of instructions:
+FROM <image>	- Defines a base for your image.
 <hr>

 **Docker Compose**